huaminghuangtw/Second-Brain/My-Evergreen-Notes/time management.md

-Time management is pain management.
+Time management is pain management: the nature of human motivation is about pursuing pleasure and avoiding pain.

 ---
 # References